minonky/EdgeUninstall/README.md

+# PROJECT DISCONTINUED

+Project no longer maintained.

+If you want to hide Edge, use [MSEdgeRedirect](https://github.com/rcmaehl/MSEdgeRedirect).

 # EdgeUninstall

 Uninstall Edge

-## Warning

-Uninstalling Edge will cause update "KB5006670"

-If you want to get rid of Edge, try using [MSEdgeRedirect](https://github.com/rcmaehl/MSEdgeRedirect).